ihor-vt/bright_english_sch/README.md

-# Backend for tesla project
+# Backend for website.
+With modern admin panel and RESTFUL API